thycotic/t1-docs/team-organizations/apps/index.md

 ## Adding Applications

-1. DO WHAT YOU NEED TO DO THE MAKE THE APP APPEAR AS AN OPTION LATER ON.
+1. WILL NOTE: DO WHAT YOU NEED TO DO THE MAKE THE APP APPEAR AS AN OPTION LATER ON.

 1. Log on to your Cloud Manager at `portal.thycotic.com`.